nonokangwei/Stable-Diffusion-on-GCP/Stable-Diffusion-UI-Agones/README.md

 ```

 ### Build nginx proxy image
-Build image with provided Dockerfile, push to repo in Cloud Artifacts.
-Please replace ${REDIS_HOST} in the gcp-stable-diffusion-build-deploy/Stable-Diffusion-UI-Agones/nginx/sd.lua with the ip address record in previous step.
+Build image with provided Dockerfile, push to repositories in Artifact Registry.
+Please replace ${REDIS_HOST} in the Stable-Diffusion-on-GCP/Stable-Diffusion-UI-Agones/nginx/sd.lua with the IP address recorded in the previous step.

 ```
 cd Stable-Diffusion-on-GCP/Stable-Diffusion-UI-Agones/nginx